r-grandorder/tri-hermes/en/pages/avalon.md

 **Knocknarea:**
 I'll definitely make them mine.
 Fufu.
 It's going to be even harder than becoming a queen.

+---

+Note: Female Player

 **Knocknarea:**
 It's okay.
 The me in the other world...would have known lots of love.

 **Knocknarea:**
-&mdash;That's odd.  name...I wonder what it was?
+&mdash;That's odd.
+Her name...I wonder what it was?

 **Knocknarea:**
 On my grave...rather than my name&mdash;

 **Knocknarea:**
 It should definitely be...a name like a flower.

+---

+Note: Branch End

 **Artoria:**
 Wait&mdash;wait, Knocknarea.
 Don't go.
 Don't just quit while you're ahead.